 FULL-TIME UNDERGRADUATE DIVISION INCOMING FRESHMAN STUDENT APPLICANT 2016-2017 STEPS

-We offer the following information to help full-time undergraduate division incoming freshmen and transfer student and their families with the financial aid process:
+We offer the following information to help full-time undergraduate division incoming freshmen students and their families with the financial aid process:

 1. If seeking Tulane merit scholarship consideration

 2. If seeking Federal student aid consideration